nextgis/docs_ngweb/source/mapstyles.rst

 .. warning::
    QML file to upload should be created in :program:`NextGIS QGIS` and saved on the PC (:numref:`save_svg_qgis_style`).
    To create a style using SVG markers, you need to specify the **SVG marker** type in the layer properties and write the **full path to the file** on the local machine (:numref:`svg_qgis_style`).
-The file name and format must match the one loaded in the *SVG Marker Library* resource that the user selects when loading the QML file.
+The file name must match the one loaded in the *SVG Marker Library* resource that the user selects when loading the QML file.

 .. figure:: _static/save_svg_qgis_style_en.png
    :name: save_svg_qgis_style